-Contract and Grant Awards
+19. Contract and Grant Awards

-Contract and grant awards are accounted for in accordance with the requirements of the American Institute of Certified Public Accountants.
-For Federal Contract and Grant Awards, funds expended but not collected are reported as Federal Receivables on Exhibit 1.
-Non-federal contract and grant awards for which funds are expended but not collected, are reported as Accounts Receivable on Exhibit 1.
-Contract and grant awards that are not yet funded, and for which the institution has not yet performed services, are not included in the financial statements.
-Contract and grant awards funds already committed, e.g., multi-year awards or funds awarded during fiscal years FY2 and FY1 for which monies have not been received nor funds expended totaled \$XX,XXX and \$XX,XXX.
-Of these amounts, \$XX,XXX and \$XX,XXX were from Federal Contract and Grant Awards; \$XX,XXX and \$XX,XXX were from State Contract and Grant Awards; \$XX,XXX and \$XX,
+Contract and grant awards are accounted for in accordance with the requirements of the AICPA Industry Audit Guide, Audits of Colleges and Universities.
+Revenues are recognized on Exhibit 2 and Schedule A. For federal contract and grant awards, funds expended, but not collected, are reported as Federal Receivables on Exhibit 1.
+Non-federal contract and grant awards for which funds are expended, but not collected, are reported as Accounts Receivable on Exhibit 1.
+Contract and grant awards that are not yet funded and for which the institution has not yet performed services are not included in the financial statements.
+Contract and grant awards funds already committed, e.g., multi-year awards, or funds awarded during fiscal years FY2 and FY1 for which monies have not been received nor funds expended totaled \$XX,XXX and \$XX,XXX.
+Of these amounts, \$XX,XXX and \$XX,XXX were from Federal Contract and Grant Awards; \$XX,XXX and \$XX,XXX were from State Contract and Grant Awards; \$XX,XXX and \$XX,XXX from Local Contract and Grant Awards; and \$XX,XXX and \$XX,XXX were from Private Contract and Grant Awards for the fiscal years ended FY2 and FY1, respectively.